Judith Soal Psychotherapy in Dalston & Hackney

 First consultation

 If you decide to go ahead we will schedule regular sessions at least once a week, lasting for up to 50 minutes.
+Online sessions last up to 45 minutes.
 The process is open ended; you may decide to come for a few months to talk about a particular problem or you may want to continue for longer.
 Often people find that they get the most out of long-term work with a therapist, taking time to explore how their present situation is influenced by their earliest experiences.

 Psychoanalytic psychotherapy